cover letter vs resume

 • Cover Letter: In contrast, a cover letter is a personalized document that provides context to your resume.
 It lets you explain why you’re applying for the role, demonstrate enthusiasm, and directly connect your experiences and skills to the job description.
 A cover letter highlights your personality and motivation, showing why you’re the best fit for the company.

 Knowing the difference between a cover letter and a resume is fundamental in creating a well-rounded job application.
+The key difference in a cover letter vs resume is that the cover letter adds a personal touch to your application, while the resume focuses on your skills and work history.
 Proper alignment of the two documents will allow you to be distinguished and invited for an interview.

 AspectResumeCover Letter